mlrun/mlrun/docs/monitoring/index.md

 <img src="../_static/images/model-monitoring.png" width="1100" >

 The model monitoring process flow starts with collecting operational data from a function in the model serving pod.
 The model monitoring stream pod forwards data to a Parquet database.
 The controller periodically checks the Parquet DB for new data and forwards it to the relevant application.
+Each monitoring application is a separate nuclio real-time function.
+Each one listens to a stream that is filled by the monitoring controller on each `base_period` interval.
-The stream function examines the log entry, processes it into statistics which are then written to the statistics databases (parquet file, time series database and key value database).
+The stream function examines
+the log entry, processes it into statistics which are then written to the statistics databases (parquet file, time series database and key value database).
 The monitoring stream function writes the Parquet files using a basic storey ParquetTarget.
 Additionally, there is a monitoring feature set that refers to the same target.
 You can use `get_offline_features` to read the data from that feature set.